senaite/senaite.core/src/senaite/core/tests/doctests/API_datetime.rst

 Get the current datetime (with timezone) ........................................

-Python’s datetime.now() returns a timezone-naive datetime object, whereas Zope’s DateTime() returns a timezone-aware DateTime object.
+Python's `datetime.now()` returns a timezone-naive datetime object, whereas Zope's DateTime() returns a timezone-aware DateTime object.
 This difference can lead to inconsistencies when converting and comparing dates if not carefully managed.
-The dtime.now(timezone) function provides the current datetime with the correct timezone, similar to Zope’s DateTime(), and is strongly recommended over datetime.now() except in cases where a timezone-naive object is explicitly needed.
+The `dtime.now(timezone)` function provides the current datetime with the timezone defined in Zope's TZ environment variable, like Zope's `DateTime()` does.
+This function is strongly recommended over `datetime.now()` except in cases where a timezone-naive datetime is explicitly needed.

     >>> now_dt = dtime.now()
-    >>> now_dt.tzname()
-    '+01'

     >>> now_DT = DateTime()
-    >>> now_DT.timezone()
+    >>> now_dt.utcoffset().seconds == now_DT.tzoffset()
-    'GMT+1'
+    True

     >>> ansi = dtime.to_ansi(now_dt)
     >>> dtime.to_ansi(now_DT) == ansi